WalletScrutiny/WalletScrutinyCom/_android/io.horizontalsystems.bankwallet.md

 Binary files /tmp/fromPlay_io.horizontalsystems.bankwallet_112/classes7.dex and /tmp/fromBuild_io.horizontalsystems.bankwallet_112/classes7.dex differ
 ```

-An HTML diff of our build vs a Play Store apk has been [uploaded here](https://xrviv.github.io/walletScrutinyBuildCasts/www/diffoscope-results/android/io.horizontalsystems.bankwallet/0.39.2/diffoscope.io.horizontalsystems.bankwallet.html).
-This diff strongly diverges from that of earlier versions with larger changes especially across the **classes6** and **classes7** dex files.
+The diff strongly diverges from that of earlier versions with larger changes especially across the **classes6** and **classes7** dex files.
+Note that the asciicast above contains the entire diffoscope results.

 Because of that, this version is **not verifiable.**
+We have created the corresponding [issue with Unstoppable.](https://github.com/horizontalsystems/unstoppable-wallet-android/issues/7638)

 ### Thank you to Horizontal Systems for repeat donations